Multi-Subject Test For New York State Teacher Certification Exam

 promotes students' participation and collaboration in classroom conversations

-5. Promoting students' ability to facilitate mutual understanding and effective communication in collaborative conversations between individuals with different perspectives or cultural backgrounds
+5. Promoting students' ability to facilitate mutual understanding and effective communication in collaborative conversations between individuals with different perspectives or cultural backgrounds.

-6. Appropriate assessment and data-driven instructional practices to promote students' development of oral communication skills, nonverbal communication skills, and listening skills that support their
+6. Appropriate assessment and data-driven instructional practices to promote students' development of oral communication skills, nonverbal communication skills, and listening skills that support their comprehension of and participation in collaborative conversations.

-7. Appropriate assessment and data-driven instructional practices to promote students' skill in using listening strategies that are appropriate for given contexts and purposes
+7. Appropriate assessment and data-driven instructional practices to promote students' skill in using listening strategies that are appropriate for given contexts and purposes.

-8. Appropriate assessment and data-driven instructional practices to promote students' skill in presenting knowledge and ideas to various audiences and for various purposes
+8. Appropriate assessment and data-driven instructional practices to promote students' skill in presenting knowledge and ideas to various audiences and for various purposes.

 9. Diverse media and formats (e.g., visually, quantitatively, orally) and for making strategic use of digital media and visual representations to support their oral presentations of knowledge and ideas.